Junior Galette: New Orleans Saints

 Galette was not drafted in the 2010 draft and signed with the Saints as a free agent.
-His energetic play made him a fan favorite during the preseason, and after he blocked a punt and registered two sacks in the Saints' final preseason game, Galette was selected for the Saints' 53-man regular season roster in 2010.
+After he blocked a punt and registered two sacks in the Saints' final preseason game, Galette was selected for the Saints' 53-man regular season roster in 2010.

-In the 2013 season, Galette signed a 3-year deal worth up to 9 million dollars.
-Galette became the team's regular starter at outside linebacker under new defensive coordinator Rob Ryan and posted a breakout season with a team-high 12 sacks.
+During the 2013 season, Galette signed a 3-year contract extension worth up to $9 million dollars.
+Galette became the team's regular starter at outside linebacker under new defensive coordinator Rob Ryan and posted a team-high 12 sacks.

 On September 3, 2014, Galette signed a four-year contract extension worth $41.5 million.
-He was selected by teammates as one of the defensive team captains for the 2014 season and played all 16 of the Saints' games that season and ended up getting 45 total tackles, 10 sacks, and 3 forced fumbles.
+He was selectes as one of the defensive team captains for the 2014 season and played in all 16 of the Saints' games that season, ending the year with 45 total tackles, 10 sacks, and 3 forced fumbles.
 On July 24, 2015, Galette was officially released from the team.